What to learn from a few visible transitions' statistics?: Inferences from visible transition in bio-molecular systems

 We now focus on the statistics of the transitions associated with the mechanical movement of kinesin i.e. \(2\leftrightarrow 5\), which are the only ones that can be observed experimentally.
 For our calculations, we have considered the concentration for ADP to be [ADP]$=70 \mu$M and $[{\rm P}_i]=$1mM, the load distribution factor $\theta=0.65$, $d_0=2 k_{\mathrm{B}}T$, $\chi_{12}=0.25$ and $\chi_{56}=\chi_{61}=0.15$.

-Fig. \ref{fig:kinesin_wtd} shows the inter-transition statistics of this model obtained from the analytical expressions in Section~\ref{sec:trans_stat}, which displays a rich structure due to the multicyclic structure of the model.
-Our results show that apart from being defined in a network with two cycles, Fig. \ref{fig:kinesin_wtd}(a) shows that densities for repeated transitions are the same \(P (t\vert \transR, \transR) = P (t \vert \transL, \transL)\), which in general is not true for multicyclic networks.
-However, in this particular case both cycles have the same sequence of transition rates, leading to a similar inter-transition time for the performance of each cycle.
-This symmetry implies that \(\sigma_t\) for the present Kinesin model.
+Fig. \ref{fig:kinesin_wtd} shows the inter-transition statistics of this model obtained from the analytical expressions in Section~\ref{sec:trans_stat}, which displays a rich structure due to the multicyclic structure of the model. {Our results show that, apart from being defined in a network with two cycles, inter-transition time densities for repeated transitions are identical \(P (t\vert \transR, \transR) = P (t \vert \transL, \transL)\) [Fig. \ref{fig:kinesin_wtd}(a)].
+This property results from the symmetry property that the F and B cycles of the model pass through transitions with identical rates; it is not a generic property for multicyclic networks (see Fig.~\ref{fig:grid2}c).
+As can be seen in Fig. \ref{fig:kinesin_wtd}(a), the inter-transition times have very different densities, which is due to the transition rates being orders of magnitude apart.
+In this case, alternated transitions are much faster than repeated ones.}

-As can be seen in Fig. \ref{fig:kinesin_wtd} (b), the alternated transitions in general have different inter-transition time densities, but for the stall force \(P(t\vert \transR, \transL)\) and \(P(t\vert \transL, \transR)\) become similar, as can be seen by minima in \(D [P(t\vert \transR, \transL) \vert \vert P(t\vert \transL, \transR)]\).
+As can be seen in Fig. \ref{fig:kinesin_wtd} (b), alternated transitions in general have different inter-transition time densities but, for the stall force, \(P(t\vert \transR, \transL)\) and \(P(t\vert \transL, \transR)\) become similar, as can be seen by minima in \(D [P(t\vert \transR, \transL) \vert \vert P(t\vert \transL, \transR)]\).
 Both for the force and the concentrations of ATP [cf. Fig. \ref{fig:kinesin_wtd} (c)] we observe regions of decreasing divergence, however the entropy production rate is increasing in these regions, this is an evidence of the finding that inter-transition times between alternated transitions do not contribute to the dissipation.

 Fig.~\ref{fig:kinesin_epr} shows entropy production rate \(\sigma\) and the values inferred from our approach of observing the forward and backward mechanical transition and the thermodynamic uncertainty relation.
 Fig.~\ref{fig:kinesin_epr}(a) is in terms of the external force \(f\) with a zoomed-in view around the stalling force, for which both \(\sigma_{\mathcal{L}}\) and \(\sigma_{\text{TUR}}\) vanish since there is no flux and no inter-transition time asymmetry between repeated transitions.
 Fig.~\ref{fig:kinesin_epr}(b) is depicted in terms of the concentration of ATP and (c) of ADP, from them we observe a monotonic increase of dissipation with [ATP] while it is almost independent of [ADP].
 In this model \(\sigma_{\mathcal{L}}\) obtained from Eq.~\ref{epr_inference} in general provides a good estimate for \(\sigma\), in general overperforming the thermodynamic uncertainty relation \(\sigma_{\text{TUR}}\).
 Due to the absence of \(\sigma_t\) no dissipation is detected when no net current is present (at stalling force).